George Smith (horse): Racing career

 In 1918, George Smith won the Bowie Handicap at Pimlico Race Course by defeating two other Kentucky Derby winners.
 The 1917 winner, Omar Khayyam, finished second, and the 1918 winner, Exterminator, ran third.
 In addition, the 1918 Preakness Stakes winner War Cloud finished twelfth.

 Stud career

 George Smith was retired from racing at age five and stood at stud at Sanford's Hurricana Stock Farm near Amsterdam, New York.
-He was a disappointing sire, producing few notable offspring.
+He was a disappointing sire, producing no notable offspring.
 On August 5, 1926, Sanford donated George Smith and another stallion called Nassovian to the Breeding Bureau of The Jockey Club.
 By the following year, George Smith was in the possession of the U.S. Army Remount Service, where he sired military horses for his remaining years.
 For the majority of his remount service, he was stationed at the Lookover Stallion Station in Avon, New York.